PnS2018/pns2018.github.com/session_03.md

 smaller than pooling sub-region shape.
 A more informative review of pooling operations can be found in Goodfellow et al. (2016) as well.

-onvNets are largely responsible for the renaissance of neural networks (Krizhevsky et al., 2012).
+ConvNets are largely responsible for the renaissance of neural networks (Krizhevsky et al., 2012).
 They have proven to be great architectures for achieving state-of-the art results on visual recognition tasks, e.g., image and video recognition (Simonyan & Zisserman, 2014; Szegedy et al., 2015; Ji et al.,